-Geoff Cox (UK/DK): Associate Professor, Department of Aes-Communication, thetics and Aarhus University (DK), and faculty, Transart Institute (US/DE).
+Geoff Cox (UK/DK): Associate Professor, Department of Aesthetics and Communication, Aarhus University (DK), and faculty, Transart Institute (US/DE).

-Fran Gallardo (ES/UK): PhD candidate, School of Geography and Lab, Queen Mary, University of London (UK).
+Fran Gallardo (ES/UK): PhD candidate, School of Geography and actual interests in a cloud of al- This is an extract.
+A full version of Noerr.
+Dialectic of Enlightenment New Media Art and Technology Lab, Queen Mary, University of London (UK).